keerth02/wfap-solution/EXAMPLE_INPUTS.md

 1. **Be Specific**: Include exact numbers for revenue, credit score, employee count, etc.
 2. **Mention ESG Goals**: Include your sustainability and environmental commitments
-3. **State Your Preferences**: Mention preferred terms, rates, and loan duration
+3. **State Your Preferences**: Mention preferred credit limits, rates, and draw/repayment periods
-4. **Provide Context**: Explain your company's background and loan purpose
+4. **Provide Context**: Explain your company's background and line of credit purpose
 5. **Be Complete**: Include all relevant financial and business information

 ## What Happens Next